The Dove (1974 film): Development

+The script was originally written by Graham's co author Derek Gill.
+Eventually four people worked on the script only two of whom got credit.
+The script was not finished when filming started on 25 May 1973 but Jarrott's contract specified a start date.

 Casting

 Peck says at one time they discussed casting "one or two rock stars" in the lead roles "but they're kind of practiced and slick and a little too sophisticated.
 We looked for naturalness, sympathetic personalities and original personalities.
 We looked for kids who weren't hindered by too much self confidence, people that had chemistry."

-Joseph Bottoms was cast in the lead role.
+Actors considered included David Cassidy, Richard Thomas and Edward Albert Jr. Joseph Bottoms, then best known for the TV movie version of Winesburg, Ohio, was cast in the lead role.

 "The whole picture depends on the kid", said Jarrott.
 "If you're stuck on the other side of the world and he doesn't work out, you can't recast the part."

-Deborah Raffin was cast as his girlfriend.
+Deborah Raffin, a model who had been in the film of 40 Carats, was cast as Robin's girlfriend Patti.